A Catalogue of Galactic Supernova Remnants

 Galactic Centre, which has been proposed as a very young remnant by Senda,

-identify other possible SNRs near the Galactic Centre from their X-ray
+identify two other possible SNRs near the Galactic Centre from their X-ray

 - An excess of Fe X-ray line emission in Sgr B, near